-KSSR to host workshop highlighting importance of sports psychology in Shooting; Abhinav Bindra part of panel - www.lokmattimes.com
+KSSR to host workshop highlighting importance of sports psychology in shooting; Abhinav Bindra part of panel - www.lokmattimes.com

-New Delhi, May 18 A five-day certification program focusing on the critical role of Sports Psychologists in the ...
+New Delhi [India], May 18 : A five-day Certification program focusing on the critical role of Sports Psychologists in ...

-New Delhi, May 18 A five-day certification program focusing on the critical role of Sports Psychologists in the lives of shooting athletes, is scheduled from May 20 to 24 at the Sports Authority of India Karni Singh Shooting Ranges here.
+New Delhi [India], May 18 : A five-day Certification program focusing on the critical role of Sports Psychologists in the lives of Shooting Athletes, is scheduled from May 20 to May 24 at the Sports Authority of India Dr Karni Singh Shooting Ranges.

 Through a combination of lectures, panel discussions, and practical training sessions led by eminent sports scientists, high-performance coaches, shooting champions, and administrators, the program promises to introduce participants to cutting-edge strategies and practical interventions.

-Some of the high-profiled speakers include 2008 Olympics gold medalist Abhinav Bindra, Indian Shooting High Performance director Pierre Beauchamp, shooting coaches Samaresh Jung, Ronak Pandit as well as other champion players, coaches and administrators.
+Some of the high-profile speakers include 2008 Olympics gold medalist Abhinav Bindra, Indian Shooting High-Performance Director Dr Pierre Beauchamp, shooting coaches Samaresh Jung and Ronak Pandit as well as other champion players, coaches and administrators.

-The program also addresses how shooters can develop techniques to effectively manage psychological barriers, optimizing their performance on the range and maintain composure under pressure, facilitating peak performance during crucial moments.
+The program also addresses how shooters can develop techniques to effectively manage psychological barriers, optimizing their performance on the range and maintaining composure under pressure, facilitating peak performance during crucial moments.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app